AwaisSDev/PULSE/README.md

 ## The Solution

-HAADS is a bedside device that:
+PULSE is a bedside device that:
 - **Monitors** 3 vitals continuously (SpO2, Heart Rate, Temperature)
 - **Predicts** sepsis risk using a lightweight quantized ML model running entirely on-device
 - **Alerts** nurses with a simple Green/Yellow/Red system + protocol-aligned reminders